Special Weather Statement issued for Northern Warren, Northern Washington by NWS - News Break

 Special Weather Statement issued for Northern Warren, Northern Washington by NWS

-Effective: 2021-05-26 14:45:00 EDT Expires: 2021-05-26 16:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Northern Warren; Northern Washington A STRONG THUNDERSTORM WILL AFFECT SOUTHEASTERN WARREN...NORTH CENTRAL SARATOGA AND WEST CENTRAL WASHINGTON COUNTIES At 331 PM EDT, a strong thunderstorm was located near Lake Luzerne Campground, or 8 miles west of Lake George Village, moving east at 45 mph.
+Effective: 2021-05-26 14:45:00 EDT Expires: 2021-05-26 15:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Northern Warren; Northern Washington A STRONG THUNDERSTORM WILL AFFECT NORTHEASTERN WARREN AND NORTHWESTERN WASHINGTON COUNTIES At 320 PM EDT, a strong thunderstorm was located near Chestertown, or 12 miles north of Warrensburg, moving east at 45 mph.
 Wind gusts up to 50 mph are possible with this storm.
-Locations impacted include Glens Falls, Lake George Village, Lake Luzerne Campground, Glens Falls North, Queensbury, Kingsbury, Mount Hope, Lake Luzerne, Hadley, Lake George, Stony Creek, Fort Ann, South Bay, Cleverdale, Big Hollow, Beartown, French Mountain, Smiths Basin, South Bay Village and Fourth Lake.
-This includes Interstate 87 between exits 19 and 23.
+Locations impacted include Hague, Rogers Rock Campground, Eagle Point Campground, Huletts Landing, Putnam, Wright, Dresden Center, Starbuckville, Putnam Station, Silver Bay, Pottersville, Clemons, Sabbath Day Point, South Horicon, Indian Kettles, Graphite, Adirondack, Brant Lake, Glenburnie and Riverbank.
+This includes Interstate 87 between exits 24 and 26.
 If outdoors, consider seeking shelter inside a building.alerts.weather.gov